 Would you like Taco Bell delivered to you?
 Could your dog Fido use a midday walk while you’re at work?
 Maybe enjoy your Saturday morning and let someone else shop for and deliver your groceries?
 Just about any service you need to free up time and make your life easier can be provided in today’s thriving gig economy.
 According to a Bankrate.com study, 37% of Americans have a side hustle to supplement their full-time incomes.
 Some people even choose to work several side gigs instead of a traditional full-time job.
 These personal luxuries are creating a growing gig economy that is impacting small business owner’s ability to attract good workers.

-Side hustles are not a new phenomena.
+Side hustles are not a new phenomenon.
 People have moonlighted as long as work has been around.
 But smartphone apps have created a new hyper-connected “sharing economy” that makes side work so much more accessible than at any other time in history.
 Workers have more options to earn extra money at their own pace and schedules.
 Under the heading “How Does This Work”, the grocery delivery service, Shipt, states, “Shipt Shoppers set their own schedules according to their busy lives!
 They shop for and deliver groceries to Shipt’s members within a requested time frame.
 Scheduling, accepting orders, and shopping orders are all done through the Shipt Shopper app.”
 This appealing proposition poses a challenge for small business owners who depend upon part-time hourly workers.
 The chart below is from the Bankrate.com study and shows that 49% of side hustlers earn up to $200 a month and 41% (combined total) earn greater than $200 a month.

 In a different study by Sidehustlenation.com, who sent out a survey to its 65,000 subscribers and received more than 1600 responses, they found that their subscribers work about 11 hours a week and earn over $12,000 a year.
 That’s about $25 per hour.
 Maybe that is a high figure because these are ambitious people who subscribe to a side hustle blog to learn how to tweak and improve on their side hustle skills.
 So, let’s go with half that number and $12.50 per hour.
 As a small business owner who needs part-time hourly employees, that’s a hard number to match.
 In addition, you have payroll taxes and worker’s comp.
 In our recent post, Is There a Better Way to Pay Your Employees? , we reported that the U.S. unemployment rate is at historical lows.
 With low unemployment and more Americans choosing side hustles instead of traditional jobs, how do you, the small business owner, maintain a strong and steady workforce?